 Developed for tourists by the Iberostar Club Cala Barca, this is a wonderful small beach favoured by snorkelers and divers for its calm waters and rich underwater landscape.
 This is also a great place to visit with family as its waters are calm and friendly to anyone who might jump in for a swim.
 The beach club offers food and drinks so rest assured that your needs will be covered if you decide to visit.

 Camp de Mar Beach

 This magnificent beach, adorned with white sand and green waters is a feast to the eyes and not only.
-Located on the South West of Majorca, the Camp de mar is great for families and anyone in between as it is very well organised and also provides for the disabled.
+Located on the South West of Majorca, the Camp de mar is great for families and anyone in between as it is very well organized and also provides for the disabled.
 If you feel like exploring, you can discover the small rocky coves around the beach by swimming or renting a pedalo and when you get hungry?
 Well this is when it gets more fun!
 The unmissable restaurant on the small island ‘La Illeta’ is a great place to dine surrounded by the water and easily accessed on foot by the small wooden bridge starting from the beach.
 This beach also happens to be the start for boat tours to the nearby small island of ‘Sa Dragonera’ thereby providing you with quite a few options during your holidays in Spain.